 Online Supporting Information

 Supporting information (e.g. non-critical methods, figures, tables and video material) can be submitted provided it is pertinent to the manuscript.
 If the manuscript is accepted for publication, supporting material can be made available online as a link to the published article.
 Supporting information should be labelled sequentially Figure S1, Table S1, and so on and should be referred to in the text as “Figure S1 in the online supporting information”.
+Supporting information should comply with Respirology's 'Manuscript structure and formatting' guidelines outlined above.
 Please note that online supporting information will be refereed but will not be copyedited, or proofread by the Journal staff or the Publisher.
 It is the responsibility of the authors to ensure the accuracy of the contents.
 Information on submission of supporting information is available at .

 All submitted manuscripts, both unsolicited and invited, are reviewed before publication by multiple independent (i.e. independent from the author) qualified experts: